binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

 #### For the future CTO of the next Uber :)
-> Checking out some [interview notes](#interview) to get familiar with the thinking process.
-However, before designing Whatsapp or Twitter on whiteboard in twenty minutes, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, Gossip, etc).
+> Checking out some [interview notes](#interview) and [compeleted architectures](#architectures) to get a comprehensive view.
+Before designing Whatsapp or Twitter on whiteboard, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, Gossip, etc).
 It is even better to take a course on Distributed Systems or Distributed Computing.
 Good luck!

 #### Community Power

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
-> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) :us: or Weibo :cn:.
+> If you find this project helpful, [please help me share it on Twitter!](https://ctt.ec/V8B2p) :us: or Weibo (can someone help me create a share link and make a pull request?) :cn:.
 Thank you very much :heart:

 ## Contents
 - [Principles](#principles)